 Luisella has authored many scientific and technical papers and has been associate editor for several publications and scientific journals.
 In addition, throughout her career Luisella has actively participated in several professional organizations: American Institute of Aeronautics and Astronautics (AIAA), International Federation of Automatic Controls (IFAC), American Astronautical Society (AAS); Council of European Aerospace Societies (CEAS).

-She is Associate Fellow of the AIAA, she is currently also serving in the AIAA Board of Trustees.
+Luisella is an Associate Fellow of the AIAA and she is currently Member of the AIAA Board of Trustees.
+She also a member of the AIAA Finance, International Activities and Honors and Awards Committees.